ACAPP-dev/stock-app/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at need.
+Bug reports and pull requests are welcome on GitHub at https://github.com/ACAPP-dev/stock-app/issues.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 Written by **Andrew Capp** in conjunction with _Flatiron Academy_ - August 2020